Best buffets in Singapore

 Opening hours: Daily 6am to 9:30pm

 Crystal Cafe is not a halal-certified eatery.

 If a dozen or so lok lok skewers is not enough for you, then head on down to a lok lok buffet such as A.K Zai Lok Lok.
-For $19.90++ per person, you get to binge on 40 types of lok lok, which can either be enjoyed fried or boiled.
-An additional $10 is required to boil your skewers in one of the following soup bases: tom yum, curry, mala, laksa, and pork broth.
+For $19.90+ per person, you get to binge on more than 50 types of lok lok, which can either be enjoyed fried or grilled.
+An additional $10 is required to boil your skewers in one of the following soup bases: tom yum, curry, mala, laksa, satay, and pork broth.